javelit/docs/content/get-started/installation/standalone.md

 ---
-title: Install and run Jeamlit standalone
+title: Install and run Javelit standalone
 slug: /get-started/installation/standalone
 ---

 <Note>
 Prefer to read code directly?
-Take a look at the [corresponding example project](https://github.com/jeamlit/jeamlit-example-standalone-vanilla) on GitHub.
+Take a look at the [corresponding example project](https://github.com/javelit/javelit-example-standalone-vanilla) on GitHub.
 </Note>

-# Jeamlit Standalone
+# Javelit Standalone

-This is the simplest and most bare-boned install method for Jeamlit.
+This is the simplest and most bare-boned install method for Javelit.
 This method is best for simple apps, education, testing, and JBang-like projects.

-This page will walk you through installing Jeamlit and creating a simple "Hello world" app.
+This page will walk you through installing Javelit and creating a simple "Hello world" app.
 We'll show you two installation methods: using JBang (recommended) or downloading the JAR directly.
 At the end, you'll build a simple interactive app with a click counter and run it.

 ## Prerequisites

-As with any programming tool, in order to install Jeamlit you first need to make sure your computer is properly set up.
+As with any programming tool, in order to install Javelit you first need to make sure your computer is properly set up.
 More specifically, you'll need:

 1. **Java JDK >= 21**